YOUR DECISIONS AFFECT

 Investigation Rating

 Three months.
-Zara Mensah resigned in February.
-Final email to HR was three sentences.
-She left on a Friday.
-Did not say goodbye to the team.
+Zara resigned in February.
+Three-sentence email to HR.
+Left on a Friday.

 Exhibit A: the spreadsheet.
-Nine months of comparative performance data from the firm’s own appraisal system.
-The spreadsheet the firm’s Head of DE&I advised the complainant to hold back.
+Nine months of comparative data from the firm’s own appraisal system — the one Nadia told her to hold back.

 Nadia Okafor-Williams